roboterclubaachen/xpcc/README.md

 ### Use [these instructions to port your code][porting_to_modm] to the successor library [modm](https://modm.io).
 ### Ping [@salkinium](https://github.com/salkinium) for answers to your questions.

+modm has significantly improved on the code generation ideas we've prototyped in xpcc, both in breadth (more devices supported) and depth (more accurate data).
+Check out [how modm works](https://modm.io/how-modm-works) and [how you can get started](https://modm.io/guide/getting-started) with it.

+We've had some fantastic engineers volunteer their time on this project over the years, to all of you a big **THANK YOU**!
+All your contributions have been ported to modm already.

+**We're looking forward to even more collaboration with you in modm's future!**

 # xpcc: C++ microcontroller framework <span style="float:right;"><a href="https://circleci.com/gh/roboterclubaachen/workflows/xpcc/tree/develop" style="border-bottom:none">![Build Status](https://circleci.com/gh/roboterclubaachen/xpcc/tree/develop.svg?style=shield)</a></span>

 The xpcc framework consists of powerful hardware abstraction layers for many